Rack Configuration

 slo_url

-Single logout endpoint, may be set to the same value as ACS URL (i.e., taking user back to the Oxide Console login page).
+Single logout endpoint, may be set to the same value as ACS URL (i.e., taking users back to the Oxide Console login page).

 technical_contact_email